What is 1,4-Dioxane?

 Gelman 1,4-Dioxane Litigation

-On August 31, 2020, the Washtenaw County Circuit Court partially lifted the confidentiality restriction against disclosure of the negotiations between Gelman Sciences, the State of Michigan and the intervenors (City of Ann Arbor, Scio Township, Washtenaw County and its Health Department, and HRWC).
+On August 31, 2020, after years of confidential negotiation, the Washtenaw County Circuit Court partially lifted the confidentiality restriction against disclosure of the negotiations between Gelman Sciences, the State of Michigan and the intervenors (City of Ann Arbor, Scio Township, Washtenaw County and its Health Department, and HRWC).
 The proposed settlement documents that resulted from these negotiations are now public and can be viewed via a document repository webpage.
-The proposed documents, which still need to be voted on by the intervenors, include the Fourth Amendment to the 1992 Consent Judgment, Dismissal Order, and Settlement Agreements.
-Other documents and a set of videos that help with an understanding of the proposed settlement documents are also available on the repository webpage.
+The repository page includes resources explaining the proposed settlement documents.

 Gelman Proposed Settlement Documents Repository Page, includes Consent Judgment proposed fourth amendment and related documents